-Prevalence in susceptible strains of Atlantic salmon in rivers and farms reaches close to 100% within a short time.
+Prevalence in susceptible strains of Atlantic salmon reaches close to 100% in parr in rivers (Appleby & Mo, 1997; Johnsen & Jensen, 1991); similarly prevalence in farmed Atlantic salmon (in freshwater) rises to close to 100% within a short time after introduction of the parasite.
 Prevalence in resistant strains in rivers and farms is unknown.
-Prevalence in other susceptible species is usually much lower and can be below 10% (e.g. in farmed rainbow trout).
+Prevalence in other susceptible species is usually much lower and can be below 10% (e.g. in farmed rainbow trout; Buchmann & Bresciani, 1997).